EdinK1/Aloha-Apparel/README.md

 ## 3. Using the inspector more

 The inspector is such an important tool.
 It makes your work much easier.
 In my opinion, knowing how to use the inspector is very important and a crucial part of being a productive Web Developer.

+## 4. Using a plugin (Flickity)

+As plugins are software components built by other people to make our lives easier, I've realized that learning how to use them before applying it to your project is a life saver.
+Most of the plugins out there have a pretty decent documentation.
+Reading the documentation and understanding how the plugin works will make your workflow much more productive.

 # My notes about the project